sstults/search-relevance/docs/feature-design/external-evaluation-import.md

 - Experiments are created with COMPLETED status immediately

 **Components that have been enhanced:**
-- `PostExperimentTransportAction` - Simplified to always import evaluation results
+- `PostExperimentTransportAction` - Focused action to only import evaluation results
 - Request validation - Ensures imported data is valid and complete
 - Synchronous processing - Results are stored immediately